Daine Laurie (rugby league, born 1984): Wests Tigers

-Born in Yamba, New South Wales, Laurie played junior football with the Yamba Dolphins before being signed by the Western Suburbs Magpies in the New South Wales Cup.
+Born in Yamba, New South Wales, Laurie played junior football with the Yamba Dolphins before being signed by the Western Suburbs Magpies in the NSW Cup.

 In June 2008, Laurie signed a 2-year with the Wests Tigers starting in the same year.
 In Round 15 of the 2008 NRL season he made his NRL debut against the Brisbane Broncos.

 Penrith Panthers

 In September 2009, Laurie signed a two-year deal to join the Penrith Panthers from the 2010 season.
 Laurie had been released from his contract with the Tigers and was facing criminal proceedings at the time, having been charged for allegedly assaulting his girlfriend, although the charge was later dismissed.

 After joining the Panthers, Laurie made comments to the press that were critical of Wests Tigers and coach Tim Sheens.
 He stated that he, "never felt welcome" and, "it was nothing but negative at the Tigers."
-He made his debut for the Panthers in the 12-6 loss to the New Zealand Warriors at CUA stadium, after missing the first 17 rounds of the season due to, "niggling injuries."
+He made his debut for the Panthers in the 12–6 loss to the New Zealand Warriors at CUA stadium, after missing the first 17 rounds of the season due to, "niggling injuries."
 After this lone appearance, he missed the next training session with the club and was dropped back to NSW Cup.
 He ended up making 3 appearances for the season.

-After the end of the 2010 season, Laurie joined the Saint-Gaudens Bears for a short term contract, to get some match experience before the start of the next season.
+After the end of the 2010 season, Laurie joined the Saint-Gaudens Bears for a short-term contract, to get some match experience before the start of the next season.

 However, upon Laurie's return to Australia, he was not given a release to play for the Panthers, with a dispute with his French club over damage to a car.
 On 19 June 2011, Laurie was sacked from the Panthers for disciplinary reasons, having been accused of drinking on a flight to New Zealand to play a match for the Windsor Wolves.
-Laurie said of the matter, "Gus just called me out at training at around 2pm, and bang: "You gotta go, mate - hopefully, you can find another club."
+Laurie said of the matter, "Gus just called me out at training at around 2pm, and bang: "You gotta go, mate – hopefully, you can find another club."